For those passionate about living and giving …

 Cape 2 Cape

-First recorded Trans-Australia crossing, on a diagonal route through the center, from Cape Leeuwin in the south west of western Australia to Cape York in Queensland.
+For the first time known, Oz was crossed diagonally through the Centre of Australia from Cape Leeuwin in the south west of Western Australia to Cape York Queensland.

-The Challenge: To ride from Cape to Cape, over 6,700 kilometers of dirt road, in 29 days.
+The Challenge: To ride from Cape to Cape meant over 6,700 kilometers of dirt roads in 29 days

-Not a bunch of fit youths, but politely described as a group of “older” adventurers …with a collective age of 413 years (and that includes a couple of youngsters!).
+Not a bunch of fit youngsters, but politely described as a group of “older” adventurers …with a collective age of 413 years (and that includes a couple of youngsters)

 8 riders, backed up by 2 vehicles (drivers Bruce and Les) departed the Lighthouse at Cape Leeuwin.
-A couple of serious spills along the way took three riders, Micko, Trevor and Stewart out of their saddles, but Micko and Stewart were able to continue in the support vehicles.
-Miles also broke his wrist in a spill a couple of days short of the end, but soldiered on until medical treatment was available in Cairns at the end of the trip.
+A couple of serious spills along the way saw three riders, Micko, Trevor and Stewart invalided out but Micko and Stewart were able to continue in the support vehicles.
+Miles also broke his wrist in a spill a couple of days short of the end but soldiered on until medical treatment was available in Cairns at the end of the trip.

 Why?: It seemed a good idea when Micko and his son Liam O’Byrne came up with the idea!
-We’d all ridden road bikes together on long trips where we thoroughly enjoy ourselves, so we thought we would push the envelope a bit more while we still have the strength to push the starter button!
+We had all ridden road bikes together on long trips where we thoroughly enjoy ourselves so we thought we would push the envelope a bit more while we still have the strength to push the starter button!

-In addition to logistical challenges, the trip also raised funds for two charities.
+As well as the challenge the trip is raised funds for two charities.

 The second charity was the Royal Flying Doctor Service (RFDS), which is a great Australian icon needing no introduction for the ongoing and incredible work it performs in outback and rural Australia in cases of medical emergency.
 The RFDS continues to rely heavily on donations to support funding the purchase of aircraft and medical equipment.